pwaring/backup-scripts/README.md

 Wrapper scripts for various backup systems (currently: borg, restic and tar).

+## Configuration

+Place directories you want to backup in: $(hostname)-include

+Place directories you do not want to backup in: $(hostname)-exclude

+Both files must end in a newline, otherwise the last directory will not be processed.

 ## tar

 The `tar` command is found on most Unix systems and supports compression.